Summary:

 Companies using unspecified antimicrobial agents in the floor finish include:

-Other Types of Engineered Wood Floor to Consider
+Other Types of Engineered Wood Floors to Consider

 1. Hybrid Flooring